hschhhwwwo0o/yamu/README.md

 <ins>_«A Description of the Model-View-Controller User Interface Paradigm in the Smalltalk-80 System» Glenn E. Krasner and Stephen T. Pope_</ins>

+An architecture is developed where modules play the role of MVC models.
+Controllers use module methods; one controller can be linked to several modules; controller serves as a link between modules and view; controllers are not linked to the framework and are just classes, so they can be reused with any other framework to render the view.
+View calls controller methods and knows nothing about business logic;

 <ins>You can read more about this paragraph here /app/yamu-react-app/README.md</ins>

 ### Installation and start dev server.